humanchimp/stable/README.md

 ## trivia
 - stable was written in TypeScript (a superset of javascript) using some of javascript's newer features, notably ES Modules and asynchronous generators.
-- you can pass stable, the library, into stable, the framework.
-To do so, you could use stable, the plugin. this is mostly useful for using stable to test stable. plugins are used in conjunction with `stable`, the cli.

 ## license